jrkerns/pylinac/docs/source/overview.rst

 Pylinac has a handful of modules, but they all work somewhat the same, so here we describe the general patterns you'll see when using pylinac.

-* **Each module has its own demonstration method** -- If you don't yet have an image or data and want to see how a module works you can run and inspect the code of the demo to get an idea.
-Most demo methods have a name similar to ``.run_demo*()``.
+* **Each module has its own demonstration method(s)** -- If you don't yet have an image or data and want to see how a module works you can run and inspect the code of the demo to get an idea.
+Most demo methods have a name like or starts with ``.run_demo()``.
-* **Each module has similar load, analyze, and show methods** -- The normal flow of a pylinac module script is to 1) Load the data in,
+* **Each module has similar load, analyze, and show methods** -- The normal flow of a pylinac module use is to 1) Load the data in,
-  2) Analyze the data, and 3) Show the results
+  2) Analyze the data, and 3) Show the results.
 * **Most modules can be fully utilized in a few lines** -- The whole point of pylinac is to automate and simplify the process of analyzing routine QA data.
 Thus, most routines can be written in a few lines.
+Each module gives a starting script in its documentation.

 GUI Design
 ----------